Ranking Man Utd’s 29 transfers under Ed Woodward from worst to best

 The right-back was sent on loan to Eintracht Frankfurt the following campaign, only to miss the German Cup final and have his deal terminated after going against the club’s wishes and getting a tattoo which ultimately became infected.

 Upon his return to Old Trafford, he was sold back to Penarol.

-Joined from Stoke City for £1.5million in 2018 and featured as a substitute in United’s League Cup defeat to Derby County, where they lost on penalties.
+After joining from Stoke City for £1.5million in 2018, Grant made his debut as a substitute in United’s League Cup defeat to Derby County, where they lost on penalties.

 The No.7 shirt means a great deal to United supporters.

 But Depay failed to follow in the footsteps of the likes of Cristiano Ronaldo, David Beckham, Eric Cantona and was instead sold to Lyon after 18 months, 53 appearances and seven goals.

 He’s been pretty good in Ligue 1 since, mind…